-However, the Le Royaume Program is another way to follow along and is more true to the actual chronology of development than are the plans.
-Using my books as a guide, the Program leads the reader through the “phases” of Le Royaume and the journey on the Trail of the Dogmatic Creed with St. Joan and St. Thérèse.
+However, the phased program here is another way to follow along and is more true to the actual chronology of the model’s development than are the plans.
+Using my books as a guide, the reader walks through the “phases” of the Le Royaume model and the journey on the Trail of the Dogmatic Creed with St. Joan and St. Thérèse.
 For those interested in a more pedagogical learning program, the following might be helpful.
-Each page discusses the the associated phase and shows the reader the appropriate book(s) for that phase.
+Each page discusses the associated phase and shows the reader the appropriate book(s) for that phase.

 Le Royaume, the Kingdom Blessed of St. Joan and St. Thérèse, is my single point of reference in life.
 This Kingdom is my final form, purpose, and meaning in life.
 From her, I relate to the world, and through her, I interpret the world.
 She is the gift of life from God, Our Father in Heaven.

 The first phase begins with the first grace of conversion through the congruous hearts of Our Lady and St. Thérèse and concludes with a “divine glance” leading to the second phase, The March of Hope with St. Joan of Arc.

 The second phase is a deep relationship and union of hearts with St. Joan of Arc by the divine will and through the heart of the Immaculate Virgin Mary.
 This union of hearts means that we seek to understand as Joan understood and to reinterpret our understanding of the world through her lens and through the manner in which God’s grace worked in her.